Hyperbolic groupoids and duality: Gromov-hyperbolic metric spaces and graphs

 \subsection{Hyperbolic graphs}

 Let $\Gamma$ be a connected graph.
-Distance between two vertices of $\Gamma$ is the smallest number of edges in a path connecting them.
-A \emph{geodesic} in $\Gamma$ connecting vertices $v_1$ and $v_2$ is a shortest path connecting them.
+A \emph{geodesic} in $\Gamma$ connecting vertices $v_1$ and $v_2$ is a shortest path (i.e., a path with minimal numbers of edges) from $v_1$ to $v_2$.
+Distance between two vertices is, by definition, the length of a geodesic path connecting them.
 We will consider (and denote) paths in $\Gamma$ as sequences of vertices.

 The graph $\Gamma$ has \emph{bounded degree} if there is a number $k$ such that every vertex of $\Gamma$ belongs to not more than $k$ edges.

 \begin{defi} A subset $N$ of a metric space $\Gamma$ is called a \emph{net} if there exists a constant $\Delta>0$ such that for every point $x\in\Gamma$ there exists a point $y\in N$ such that $|x-y|<\Delta$.